benedikt-schesch/AST-Merging-Evaluation/README.md

 ### Python

-To install all the python requirements creat a conda environment:
+To install all the python requirements create a conda environment:

 ```bash
 conda env create -f environment.yml